lereldarion/avatar-portal-system/README.md

 ### TODO

-"Discard" Bug(s?) :
+Bug(s?) :
 - Conditions : VR, camera in world, object in portal (with portal background)
-- Under certain angles / map conditions, mesh in portal disappears or blends with background
 - Waving hand in this condition : incoherent border of objects that "lag".
 Grabpass from last frame ?
-- Interface sealing does not work at all in mock HMD in editor.
+Stereo Offsets lagging ?
+Test non VR

 Normal TODOs
 - locally fix head state to camera state as desync is annoying
-- shadowcaster setup is not great
+- shadowcaster setup is not good : try to think of a semantic that works, probably distinguish between shadowcaster from camera and from lights
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?
 - make nice package with instructions from template : https://github.com/vrchat-community/template-package